 Press resources feel free to use these in your publication

-New Year's Eve with our friends, made a booklet with a few questions that help reflection and it went viral in 2013.
-Since then it became an international movement with more than a hundred volunteers from 25 countries.
+On New Year's Eve with our friends, we made a booklet with a few questions to help our reflection and it went viral in 2013.
+Since then it's become an international movement with more than a hundred volunteers from 25 countries.
 Today the YearCompass booklet is available in 22 different languages.
-The self-printed version is free to download from the YearCompass website and had 350 000 downloads last year.
+The self-printed version is free to download from the YearCompass website and had 700,000 downloads last year.

 Kossuth Rádió - Interviu despre mișcarea YearCompass [în maghiară]